 But that’s no longer the case.
 On the printed page, the typesetting technology available to individuals is very close to what’s available to professional publishers.
 On the screen, there’s no difference at all.
 Technological excuses are no longer acceptable.

 Therefore, professional writers should aspire to meet the standards of professional typography.
 That’s why the rules here reflect the customs of professional typographers and the majority views of authorities on typography.

-When I speak ofstraight and curly quotes, are so noted. “professional typography,” I’m referring to typography practices in American English.
-I won’t claim to speak for others, though many of these practices are common elsewhere.
+When I speak ofstraight and curly quotes, are so noted. “professional typography,” I’m referring to typography practices in US English.
+I won’t claim to speak for other traditions, though many of these practices are common elsewhere.
 Major exceptions, like straight and curly quotes, are so noted.